generalassembly-atx/express_passport_template/README.md

 Sign up as a new user and then login to your user with your email address and password
     -the phone number and age must be a number, no other characters.

-Navigate to the other users page to view other users, or go back to your profile and edit your profile information
+Navigate to the "everyone" page to view other users and see their friends, or go back to your profile and edit your profile information.

 Unsolved problems: